 Technology: Eutelsat operates a fleet of GEO satellites.

-Service: Through its ELO (Eutelsat LEO for Objects) constellation, Eutelsat is developing a global IoT connectivity service, targeting small data transmission for IoT devices.
+Service: Through its ELO (Eutelsat LEO for Objects) constellation, Eutelsat is developing an IoT connectivity service, targeting small data transmission for IoT devices.
+The service is not currently commercial and appears to be slow in development.

 Target Market: Eutelsat’s IoT services aim to serve the agriculture, logistics, smart cities, and environmental sectors.